 A different view from Mel'čuk, but within DG, is expressed by Tesnière (1959: 80, ff.).
 Tesnière assigns coordinating conjunctions to a category junctives, which are functional elements (or empty words, 'mots vides').
-Junctives are structurally between the terms they conjoin (called nuclei), but
+Junctives are structurally between the terms they conjoin (called nuclei), but remain outside these terms.
+In brief, coordinated structures are not only not headed structures, but they are not even dependency-based.

 We argue, against MGG, that coordination is never an endocentric structure, there is no 'head' in coordinated structures; thus, there cannot be a dependency in DG terms, even though there is dominance.
 We are interested in capturing the contrast between et- and que-coordination in a way that maintains the core aspect of the analysis: both paratactic and hypotactic dependencies can be established in coordination.
-That is: to a string X and Y, where X and Y are variables over strings, there can correspond two structural descriptions, roughly along the lines of (134):
+That is: to a string X and Y, where X and Y are variables over strings, there can correspond two structural descriptions, roughly along the lines of (137):

-134) a. $X \rightarrow (and, Y)$ b. and $\rightarrow (X, Y)$
+137) a. $X \rightarrow (and, Y)$ b. and $\rightarrow (X, Y)$

-(134 a) corresponds to the et-coordinated case, in which the root of the sub-graph X dominates the root of the sub-graph Y. There lies the essence of hypotaxis in the present view.
-(134 b) corresponds to que-coordination, in which case the roots of the conjuncts are both dominated by and, which is thus the root of the whole graph.
-In this latter case, both conjuncts' roots are sisters, in the former case, the second conjunct's root is within the p-domain of the first conjunct's root.
+(137 a) corresponds to the et-coordinated case, in which the root of the sub-graph X dominates the root of the sub-graph Y. There lies the essence of hypotaxis in the present view.
+(137 b) corresponds to que-coordination, in which case the roots of the conjuncts are both dominated by and, which is thus the root of the whole graph.
+In this latter case, both conjuncts' roots are sisters, in the former case, the second conjunct's root is within the $\rho$ -domain of the first conjunct's root.

-Let us consider the p-sets of the two conjuncts in (136), an instance of asymmetric et-coordination:
+Let us consider the p-sets of the two conjuncts in (138) below, an instance of asymmetric etcoordination:

-- 135) John had a beer and fell asleep - 136) $\rho_1 = \langle (have, John'); (have, beer'); (have, and) \rangle$ $\rho_2 = \langle (and, fall); (fall, John'); (fall, asleep); (asleep, John') \rangle$
+- 138) John had a beer and fell asleep - 139) $\rho_1 = \langle (have, John'); (have, beer'); (have, and) \rangle$ - $\rho_2 = \langle (and, fall); (fall, John'); (fall, asleep); (asleep, John') \rangle$

 The root of the first conjunct is the verb have, because there is no node that dominates it.
 In the asymmetric case, the first conjunct is strictly ordered with respect to the second such that the first conjunct always precedes the second conjunct.
-Moreover, the second conjunct is completely within the ρ -domain of the root of the first conjunct.
+Moreover, the second conjunct is completely within the $\rho$ -domain of the root of the first conjunct.

 The que-coordinated case is different, as we anticipated.
-Let us consider first the case in which we coordinate full clauses both (137 a) and (137 b) are well-formed:
+Let us consider first the case in which we coordinate full clauses both (140 a) and (140 b) are well-formed:

-137) a.
-Bill got the cookies and John bought the milkb.
+- 140) a.
+Bill got the cookies and John bought the milk - b.
 John bought the milk and Bill got the cookies b.
 The rise and fall of the stock market has economists worried